milhcbt/dockerfile/debian-8.9/README.md

-Debian Jessie (8.x) Base Image with Indonesia Local Repository and Pre-Installed Base Packages This Image is ready to serve with custom User ID execution using entrypoint script
+Debian Jessie (8.9) Base Image with Pre-Installed Base Packages This Image is ready to serve with custom User ID execution using entrypoint script

 Build with love from Gegerkalong, Bandung, Indonesia